umerkay/Optics-Simulation/README.md

 # Optics-Simulation
-This application is build for simulating and demonstrating simple light behaviours: reflection, refraction in mediums of different shapes and refractive indices, including circles and polygons, lens behaviours and light filters
+This application is built for simulating and demonstrating simple light behaviours: reflection, refraction in mediums of different shapes and refractive indices, including circles and polygons, lens behaviours and light filters

+*This application is in no way optimized or intended for smartphones and tablets*

 [View it live](https://umerkk164.github.io/Optics-Simulation/)